Do Radio Controlled Atomic Clocks Work in Commercial Buildings?

 In addition, to the KRONOsync transmitter delivering accurate time it can also provide K-12 wireless schools bells.
 Wireless Bells are achieved with Innovation Wireless’ tone generator.
 The tone generator picks up the time broadcasted from the KRONOsync transmitter and activates the the bell schedule wireless.

-The failure of radio controlled clock to deliver synchronized time to clocks within facilities is corrected by the KRONOsync wireless clock system, thereby, providing institutions synchronized wireless clocks.
+The failure of radio controlled clock to deliver synchronised time to clocks within facilities is corrected by the KRONOsync wireless clock system, thereby, providing institutions synchronised wireless clocks.